AO-StreetArt/AOSharedServiceLibrary/docs/use/drivers/http_server/callbacks/README.md

 # Callbacks

-Request-based callbacks are critical components of AOSSL, and can be seen used with several AOSSL components, in particular the HTTP Server and Couchbase Administrator.
+Request-based callbacks can be seen used the HTTP Server.
 All callbacks match the following method signature:
     std::string process_request(struct Request *req)

 The Request object has a few properties which are relevant: